 NOAA:

 NOAA measures DM&R using Condition Assessment Surveys, which are periodic visual (i.e., physical) inspections of applicable PP&E to determine their current condition and estimated cost to correct any deficiencies, and by collecting information from its line offices.
 NOAA schedules its surveys for real property on a cyclical basis, with each appropriate asset being surveyed every five years.
 NOAA completed a condition survey of the entire applicable real property inventory in FY 2011.
-In FY 2015, NOAA started completing a new round of facility condition assessments (FCAs), and plans to complete assessments of the applicable inventory by the end of FY 2020.
-NOAA plans to continue a five-year assessment cycle so that the entire applicable inventory is assessed approximately every five years.
+In FY 2015, NOAA started completing a new round of facility condition assessments (FCA).
+NOAA had planned to complete assessments of the applicable inventory by the end of FY 2021, but FCA work has been delayed by the COVID-19 pandemic.
+Completion of FCAs is dependent on sufficient budget resources being available and the ability to contract for the FCAs.
+NOAA plans to target continuing a five-year assessment cycle so that the entire applicable inventory is assessed approximately every five years but budgetary, contracting, or other constraints (such as the COVID-19 pandemic) may extend that cycle time.

 NOAA performs condition assessment surveys for capitalized NOAA-owned buildings, structures with acquisition cost over $200 thousand, heritage assets, and properties covered by capital lease that NOAA has executed.
 For financial reporting purposes, NOAA does not report on DM&R for: